GaidaiIgor/MA-QAOA/README.md

 Both algorithms are designed for approximate solutions to combinatorial optimization problems on quantum computers.

-This implementation is purely classical, so it only calculates expectation values, but does not give explicit answers to the combinatorial problems (one needs a quantum computer for that).
+This implementation is purely classical, so it only calculates expectation values and does not give explicit answers to the combinatorial problems (this usually requires a quantum computer).

 The main function is `run_qaoa_main` from `run_qaoa.py`.
 Run parameters and input graph are specified in the code at the beginning of `run_qaoa_main`.